California’s protection & advocacy system

 In the mid-1980s, grassroots client organizations advocated for the passage of legislation to protect the rights of people with psychiatric disabilities.
-As a result of their efforts, the PAIMI Act (Protection & Advocacy for Individuals with Mental Illness) was passed in 1986 to create Protection & Advocacy organizations (P&A) in every state to provide advocacy services for individuals with mental illness.
+As a result of their efforts, the PAIMI Act (Protection & Advocacy for Individuals with Mental Illness) was passed in 1986 to create Protection & Advocacy organizations (P&A’s) in every state to provide advocacy services for individuals with mental health disabilities.

-In collaboration with California’s P&A agency, Protection & Advocacy, Inc., or PAI (currently, Disability Rights California), the California Network of Mental Health Clients (CNMHC) created a client-run advocacy program to teach mental health clients/consumers about their rights and how to exercise them.
-Under a 2-year contract, they developed and implemented a self-advocacy program based on the self-help philosophy that people who identify as mental health clients could best provide education as role models for their peers.
-In 1989, the contract ended and the Peer/Self-Advocacy program was established as an integral part of Disability Rights California with funding from the PAIMI grant.
+In collaboration with California’s P&A agency, Protection & Advocacy, Inc., (PAI, which is currently Disability Rights California), the California Network of Mental Health Clients (CNMHC) created a client-run advocacy program to teach mental health clients/consumers about their rights and how to exercise them.
+Under a 2-year contract, they developed and implemented a self-advocacy program based on the self-help philosophy that people who identify as mental health clients can best provide education as role models for their peers.
+In 1989, the contract ended and the Peer/Self-Advocacy program was established as an integral part of Disability Rights California, with funding from the PAIMI grant.

 From the beginning, our goals have been to:

-To carry out our goals, we provide weekly peer/self-advocacy trainings in Institutions for the Treatment of Mental Disease (IMDs) and State Hospitals.
+To carry out our goals, we facilitate weekly peer/self-advocacy trainings in Institutions for the Treatment of Mental Disease (IMDs) and State Hospitals.
 We do this by helping residents start their own self-advocacy group.
-The residents decide what they want to learn about, and we develop a training plan with materials to teach participants how to develop and implement advocacy projects they have chosen.
-PSA staff takes into account the residents’ skill levels and preferred ways of learning information.
-Topics can include patients' rights, conservatorship, communication skills, legal status, penal code extensions, and how to get out and stay out of facilities.
+The residents decide what they want to learn about, and we develop a training plan with materials to teach participants how to develop and implement a plan to reach the goals of their choice.
+PSA staff takes into account the group members’ levels of knowledge and skills and their preferred ways of learning information.
+Examples of topics include patients' rights, conservatorship, communication skills, legal status, penal code extensions, and how to get out and stay out of facilities.

 We also provide peer/self-advocacy trainings in the community.
-This may include helping people create their own self-advocacy groups, providing outreach to traditionally underserved and unserved communities, and presenting workshops on specific topics selected by participants, such as learning about community resources and supports, public benefits, employment rights and opportunities, the Americans with Disabilities Act, Psychiatric Advance Directives, and strategies for living independently in the community.
-We also provide technical assistance and meet with people to help them with specific advocacy projects that they have identified.
-Examples of these projects include: planning and organizing a self-help and advocacy conference; coordinating a public forum with law enforcement officers to improve relations with mental health clients; inviting a judge to discuss conservatorship hearings; voter registration drives; and creating and newsletters by and for the client community.
+This includes helping people create their own self-advocacy groups and providing outreach to traditionally underserved and unserved communities.
+In addition, we present workshops on specific topics selected by participants.
+Some examples of topics include: Learning about community resources and supports; public benefits; employment rights and opportunities; the Americans with Disabilities Act; Psychiatric Advance Directives; and strategies for living independently in the community.
+We also provide technical assistance and meet with people to help them with specific advocacy projects that they have chosen.
+For instance, some of the advocacy projects that we’ve helped facilitate include: Planning and organizing a self-help and advocacy conference; coordinating a public forum with law enforcement officers to improve relations with mental health clients; inviting a judge to discuss conservatorship hearings; conducting voter registration drives; and helping people create newsletters by and for the client community.